Drug-Free Communities Support Program

-ONDCP has announced $7.9 million in new Drug-Free Communities Support Program (DFC) grants to 60 communities and 6 new DFC Mentoring grants across the country.
-The awards announced today are in addition to the nearly $76.7 million in Continuation grants simultaneously released to 608 currently funded DFC coalitions and 18 DFC Mentoring Continuation coalitions.
+ONDCP has announced $19.8 million in new Drug-Free Communities (DFC) Support Program grants to 147 communities and 19 new DFC Mentoring grants across the country.
+The awards announced today are in addition to the $59.4 million in DFC continuation grants simultaneously released to 473 currently funded DFC coalitions and 4 DFC Mentoring continuation coalitions.
 These grants provide community coalitions needed support to prevent and reduce youth substance use.

 The Drug Free Communities Act of 1997 and the Formation of the DFC Program

-Office of National Drug Control Policy (ONDCP) receives funding for the DFC program from Congress through the Drug Free Communities Act of 1997 (Public Law 105-20) to provide support to community-based coalitions that have formed to address local youth substance use and its related consequences.
-The DFC program was reauthorized through ONDCP’s Reauthorization Act of 2006 (Public Law 109-469).
+Office of National Drug Control Policy (ONDCP) receives funding for the DFC Program from Congress through the Drug Free Communities Act of 1997 (Public Law 105-20) to provide support to community-based coalitions that have formed to address local youth substance use and its related consequences.
+The DFC Program was reauthorized through ONDCP’s Reauthorization Act of 2006 (Public Law 109-469).
 The latest reauthorization extends the program until 2012.
-Since 1998, ONDCP has awarded over 1,750 DFC grants.
+Since 1998, ONDCP has awarded more than 2,000 DFC grants.
 Grants have been awarded to communities from every region in the nation and include rural, urban, suburban, and tribal communities.

 What DFC Funds

-DFC does not fund programs.
-DFC does not fund the following (not a fully exhaustive list):
+The DFC Support Program does not fund the following (not a fully exhaustive list):

 - Sports programs